GranaryDwellers/Crash-Py/lessons/04-docstrings.md

    (assuming your module is called `grade.py`) and open the resulting HTML file.
 5. Research the difference between a *docstring* and a *comment* (`#`).
 When would you use each?
+6. Go back and organise your mathematics file.
+From this point forward keep your files organised.

 ---